promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 ![](/sbp/pics/iis-pic10.png)

 c.
-Ensure the Session State of your application is set to Custom
+Ensure the Session State of your application is set to **Custom**:
 ![](/sbp/pics/iis-pic11.png)

-#### Step 4:
+#### Step 4
 Configure a load balancer/cluster manager to front all HTTP requests that will be ultimately routed to the IIS servers.
 Here’s an example of how Apache can be configured for this purpose.
 It assumes that you already have Apache httpd setup and running on a machine.
-Make changes in the httpd.conf file that include the following
+Make changes in the `httpd.conf` file that include the following

-a.	(add these lines in your httpd.conf file )
+a.	(add these lines in your `httpd.conf` file )

 {%highlight console%}